-Course Website: http://math.ucr.edu/~res/math133-2021 (iLearn will only be used for individual grade postings!).
-This directory contains the course outline and outline course notes, homework exercises with solutions posted afterwards, and other information, with one folder for each week's material.
+Course Website: http://math.ucr.edu/~res/math144-2022 (iLearn will only be used for individual grade postings!).
+This directory contains the course outline and online course notes, homework exercises (with solutions to be posted later), and other information.
+There will be one folder for each week's material.